 JCU Turnitin® instance is available at https://turnitinuk.com/login_page.asp.

 You might include a notice that you plan to use Turnitin on your course syllabus.
 A short line, such as “Please note that your papers may be submitted to Turnitin.” should suffice.
 If you decide to start using the service in the middle of a term, please discuss the matter with your students, informing them of your reasons for doing so.

 To keep track of the status of Turnitin and to verify any past or present outage, you can check https://turnitin.statuspage.io/.
 To receive real-time information, you can subscribe to the updates.

 IMPORTANT: during Turnitin outages, you might receive or see on the website a message referring to a Delay in generating a similarity report.
 In fact, it might be worse than a delay, as it sometimes requires the deletion and re-uploading of the submitted documents.
 Course instructors can do it via Moodle; if need be, you can contact firstname.lastname@example.org for further help.

 Our Turnitin® instance is integrated with our LMS Moodle, therefore since all Faculty members have their courses on Moodle, a Turnitin® account is also automatically created.

 For details about using the plagiarism detection plugin in Moodle, refer to the appropriate section in the Moodle guide:

 Instructors cannot add themselves to the institutional Turnitin account.

 Livia Piotto is the Turnitin administrator in the Library.
-If you wish to be added as an instructor in Turnitin you can contact her at email@example.com.
+If you would like more details about using Turnitin you can contact her at email@example.com.